ClimateImpactLab/carleton_mortality_2022/2_projection/1_utils/README.md

 #### Code for loading R environment and setting paths

-- `load_utils.R` - This function serves two purposes: (1) setting path variables using either `cilpath` or the user-defined paths within the script itself; and, (2) loading required packages, both external packages and those in this repository.
+- `load_utils.R` - This function loads required packages, both external packages and those in this repository.
   - `packages.txt` provides the list of required packages.
 It's passed to `pacman` which automatically installs packages in the active R environment if needed.
   - Packages are loaded from this directory (which primarily contains functions specific to this analysis) and from `mortality/utils` which contains functions that are general across the Climate Impact Lab sectors.